-The present document aims to investigate and summarise the service requirements on privacy for 3GPP services.
-In order to ensure that these services and future 3GPP services will have a consistent set of rules that control the availability and usage of confidential information, it is the intention to standardise a common privacy capability in the network.
+The present document aims to investigate and summarise the existing service requirements on privacy for 3GPP services.
+In order to ensure that these services and future 3GPP services will have a consistent set of rules that control the availability and usage of confidential information, it is the intention to identify a common way to handle privacy related information in the network.